basile-parent/codingame/README.md

 - [ ] Deployment & CD
 - [ ] Podium: Manual launch
 - [x] Refacto client WS => event based
+- [ ] Remove time as a factor of points in the shortest mode
 - [ ] Go Redux !
 - [ ] Leaderboard: Bug with scroll when the score appear (the animation of the green score create a temporary overflow)
 - [ ] CSS bug on firefox with multiple columns ul (landing page when only 1 user)